Excel VBA course / reference

 End Sub

-Integral exercise part I: prime number generator
+Integral exercise: prime number generator (part I)

-In this exercise you will create a prime number generator.
-Prime numbers are whole numbers that can only be divided by 1 and itself (1, 2, 3, 5, 7, 11, 13, 17, 19, 23, etc.).
+Prime numbers are whole numbers that can only be divided by 1 and by itself (1, 2, 3, 5, 7, 11, 13, 17, 19, 23, etc.).

 Follow the instructions and step-by-step approach strictly.
 Also review the code examples given in previous sections.
 First, read all steps to get an idea of the approach, then start with step 1.
 Do not try to create shortcuts and skip a step.
 Resulting code may not be the most efficient, but that is not the goal of this exercise.